-He had been in poor health since 2018, however, and had already let it be known that he planned to resign next March, midway through his third term would have run through 2021.
+He had been in poor health since 2018, however, and already let it be known that he planned to resign next March, midway through his third term, which would have run through 2021.
 Amano, who was born in Yugawara, Japan in 1947, is survived by his wife, Yukika.

-He rose to become chief of the ministry's disarmament, nonproliferation and science arm from 2002 to 2005.
-Amano contributed to the Nuclear Nonproliferation Treaty review conferences in 1995, 2000, 2005 and 2010.
-He served as Japan’s representative to the IAEA starting in 2005, until he won election to the helm of the agency in 2009.
+Amano rose to become chief of the ministry's disarmament, nonproliferation and science arm from 2002 to 2005.
+He contributed to the Nuclear Nonproliferation Treaty review conferences in 1995, 2000, 2005 and 2010, and served as Japan’s representative to IAEA starting in 2005, until he was elected to run it in 2009.

 U.N.
 Secretary-General António Guterres said in a statement that he was deeply saddened by the death of Amano, who worked tirelessly to ensure that nuclear energy is used only for peaceful purposes.